19.1 Systems of linear equations

 •

-The (for all integer and such that ) are the coefficients of the system of linear equations.
+(for all integer and such that ) are the coefficients of the system of linear equations.
 In the case of the concrete example, , , and .
-The coefficients are constants and are fixed for the given system.
+The coefficients are constants and are fixed for the given system. -

 •

-The are the \sayvariables.
+are the \sayvariables.
 We do not know the values of these (we are trying to solve the system for them) and thus we denote them using letters, as we don’t know which values they are.
-In the case of the concrete values, and (don’t be confused by the fact that and look similar - they’re definitely different variables).
+In the case of the concrete values, and (don’t be confused by the fact that and look similar - they’re definitely different variables). -

 •

-The are the \sayconstant terms.
+are the \sayconstant terms.
 We are trying to solve for these.
 They are fixed for the system in question.

-The key idea behind Gaussian elimination is that a single equation in the form can be solved relatively easily by dividing through by (if and then by definition of equality so the equation has no solutions), giving
+The key idea behind Gaussian elimination is that a single equation in the form

 (19.9) | |||